-In accordance with the Department of the Prime Minister and Cabinet's Tabling Circular No.1 2021, while the core content and information of the digital version needs to be identical to the hardcopy of the annual report, there are some elements that may not be applicable.
+While the core content and information of the digital version needs to be identical to the hardcopy of the annual report, there are some elements that may not be applicable.
 This includes, but is not limited to, the contents page, index page and page numbers.

 Minor/non-structural edits that better align the report with a digital focus are possible, for example this could be where a reference to a page number is changed to allow for a cross-reference to be inserted.
 Hyperlinks to governing legislation, important Acts, and other relevant online information should be inserted at least once, at their first mention.

 There is no need to add an index into the DART, as the Search feature in the Transparency Portal performs the same function.
-Similarly, there is no need to add a table of contents into the DART, as one is automatically generated when you publish to the Transparency Portal, based off the heading structure of the document in the DART.

 If your entity has chosen to remove the index and table of contents from the digital annual report, we suggest you enter “N/A” in the List of Requirements for the “Part of Report” references for these elements.

 If your entity still wishes to include an index and/or table of contents in the digital annual report, we suggest you include cross-references to the relevant parts of the report, rather than page numbers.

 No. The reporting requirements for 2022-23 for the disclosure of audit committee information will remain the same as those reporting requirements for 2021-22.

 Note: Membership changes came into effect from July 2021.
 These changes do not need to be reported on in the Annual Report.
 For further guidance please see the audit committee webpage and RMG-202 Audit committees.
 Further information regarding disclosure reporting requirements for Audit Committees can be found here.